 When there are multiple configurations, the configuration from the first cycle has CONFIG_MISSION_NUMBER set to 1.
 Each subsequent configuration change will be recorded as additional entries in CONFIG_MISSION_NUMBER, with the value increased sequentially by the integer one.
 All variables from mission 1 must be repeated in subsequent missions.
 Floats with multiple configurations still record pre-deployment or launch information in CONFIG_MISSION_NUMBER = 0.

-If a float [with two-way communication capability] has many configuration parameters that change with every cycle, then a new mission number should be used for each cycle.

 Argo best practice and our recommendation to users, is a minimum of configuration missions; i.e. if there is a change to configuration parameters that does not repeat a previous configuration then a new mission number should be used.
 If the configuration parameters change, but mirror a previous mission then that mission number should be re-used.
 In extremely complex cases where mission changes are unclear, then a new mission number can be used for each cycle.
 Users should be aware that the metafile will need to be rewritten each time a new mission number is added.

 Determining which mission applies to a particular float cycle